HuntCoinDeveloper/huntcoin/CONTRIBUTING.md

 --------------

 The project leader is the release manager for each Globaltoken Core release.
-Currently this is globaltokenfirstdev. (globaltoken)
+Currently this is huntcoinfirstdev. (huntcoin)

 Copyright
 ---------